LiangliangNan/Easy3D/ReadMe.md

 	viewer.add_model(mesh);
 ```

-By abstracting geometric elements as drawables, more general visualization can be done very conveniently.
+By abstracting geometric elements as one of the above drawables, more general visualization can be done very conveniently.
 Figure 3 shows the visualization of a scalar field (i.e., height) defined on the mesh vertices.

 ### Build